 - Conduct a Dumpster Dive to see what items in your waste stream could be reused, repaired or recycled.
 Burt’s Bees saved $25,000 a year after doing one such event.

 - If you sell or produce physical products, conduct in-home customer observation sessions to figure out better ways to reuse, repair, compost or recycle your packaging and product.
 Consider using Yerdle to set up a Recommerce initiative.
 Check out the new LOOP circular delivery initiative, an in-home refill service for some of people’s favorite brands and products including shampoo, orange juice and ice cream.

 These activities are simple, but powerful ways to start to think in a circular way, which if you don’t, your customer may begin to force.
 At last count, 41,000 people have signed a petition asking Colgate to remove boxes from toothpaste.

 But my primary suggestion is to participate yourself.
-Find something that you might have sitting in a closet that someone else could use.
-Instead of buying new, take a quick look on FB Marketplace to see if what you need is available refurbished or previously owned.
-You may find that thinking in a circular way makes you healthier, wealthier and wiser.
+Find something that you might have sitting in your closets that someone else could use.
+Instead of buying new, take a quick look to see if what you need is available refurbished or previously owned.
+You may find that thinking in a circular way makes you healthier, wealthier, and wiser.
 But if nothing else, your closets will be just a little cleaner.

 Quote of the Week: “I’m not running for sainthood.
 I just happen to think that in life we need to be a little like the farmer, who puts back into the soil what he takes out.”Paul Newman